Last updated June 18th, 2021.

 Learn the best places to invest – and where to avoid – by downloading our free Investment Cheat Sheet.

-One of the several escalators leading from Central to Mid Levels.
+Pictured above is one of the several escalators leading from Central to Mid Levels.

 North Point is a more local neighborhood directly east of Wan Chai.
 The MTR runs through the area, so expats often choose to live here because of simple access to the offices, international restaurants, and malls found closer to downtown.